 Duvel x Distinctive Assets [podcast]

 What brand comes to mind when… you see two golden arches?
 When you see a pair of sneakers with a swoosh emblem?
-When you hear “Have a Break”?
-When you see interlocking red and yellow circles?
+Or when you hear “Have a Break”?
+Maybe you see interlocking red and yellow circles?
 Likely you’re now thinking McDonald’s, Nike, KitKat and Mastercard.

 In this podcast, we explore the concept of distinctive brand assets.
-More and more brands are recognizing the power of their assets as a means to stand out from the growing brand clutter.
+More and more brands recognize their assets’ power as a means to stand out from the growing brand clutter.
 We’re talking with Duvel Moortgat, the company behind Duvel, La Chouffe, Vedett, and several other iconic beer brands, about the role distinctive assets play in growing their brands.

 Clueless about podcasts?
 Check out our podcast primer and discover when, how and why you should listen to them.